galaxyproject/admin-training/README.md

 ## Training VM instances

-List of training instances is available in https://bit.ly/gadminmachines.
-Please pick one instance and enter your name in the user column.

 We are using instances from the [Jetstream cloud](https://jetstream-cloud.org/) with 2 cores, 4 GiB memory, 20 GiB disk, running a minimal Ubuntu 18.04 image